ycrc/ycrc.github.io/docs/data/loomis-decommission.md

 Your Grace home directory was already migrated to Palmer during the January 2022 maintenance.

-During the upcoming Grace Maintenance in August 2022, we will copy all of the Loomis project space (/gpfs/loomis/project) to the Gibbs storage system.
-After the migration, you will need to update your scripts and workflows to point to the new location (/gpfs/gibbs/project).
-The "project" symlink in your home directory will be updated during the maintenance to point to your new space (with a few exceptions described below), so script using the symlinked path will not need to be updated.
-If you have jobs pending going into the maintenance that use the absolute Loomis path, we recommend canceling, updating and then re-submitting those jobs so they do not fail coming out of maintenance.
+During the upcoming Grace Maintenance in August 2022, we will migrated all of the Loomis project space (/gpfs/loomis/project) to the Gibbs storage system at `/gpfs/gibbs/project` during the maintenance.
+You will need to update your scripts and workflows to point to the new location (`/gpfs/gibbs/project/<group>/<netid>`).
+The "project" symlink in your home directory has been updated to point to your new space (with a few exceptions described below), so scripts using the symlinked path will not need to be updated.

-If you have a project space that exceeds the no-cost allocation (4TB), you should have already or will receive a communication from us to either reduce your usage or create a new “pi” allocation on Gibbs to accommodate the overage, as applicable.
-In these instances, your group will be granted a new, empty "project" space on Gibbs with the default no-cost quota coming out of the maintenance.
-Any scripts will need to updated accordingly.
+If you had a project space that exceeds the no-cost allocation (4TiB), you have received a separate communication from us with details about your data migration.
+In these instances, your group has been granted a new, empty "project" space with the default no-cost quota.
+Any scripts will need to be updated accordingly.

-The Loomis scratch space will be frozen during the August 2022 maintenance.
-It will be put into a read-only mode such that all data will be purged as it reaches its respective 60-day expiration.
-Any data in /gpfs/loomis/scratch60 you wish to retain after the freeze will need to be copied into another location (such as your new Gibbs project or Palmer scratch).
-As you already have a Palmer scratch space today, you can update your scripts and move data into /vast/palmer/scratch at your convenience.
+The Loomis scratch space (/gpfs/loomis/scratch60) is now read-only.
+All data in that directory will be purged in 60 days on **October 3, 2022**.
+Any data in `/gpfs/loomis/scratch60` you wish to retain needs to be copied into another location by that date (such as your Gibbs project or Palmer scratch).

 ### Conda Environments

-While we will be transferring all data in your project directory to Gibbs, conda environments do not tolerate being moved to a new path and therefore will need to be rebuilt.
+By default, all conda environments are installed into your project directory.
+However, most conda environments do not survive being moved from one location to another, so you may need to regenerate your conda environment(s).
+To assist with this, we provide [documentation and a helper script](https://docs.ycrc.yale.edu/clusters-at-yale/guides/conda-clone/).

+### R Packages

+Similarly, in 2022 we started redirecting user R packages to your project space to conserve home directory usage.
+If your R environment is not working as expected, we recommend deleting the old installation (found in `~/project/R/<version>`) and rerunning install.packages.

+### Custom Software Installations

+If you or your group had any self-installed software in the project directory, it is possible that the migration will have broken the software and it will need to be recompiled.
+[Contact us](/#get-help) if you need assistance recompiling.

 ## Researchers with Purchased Storage on Loomis